+Changes in your ability to drive can affect your sense of independence and may impact on your family too.
 However, it may help to remember that the decision is made for your safety and wellbeing.
 It is also made for the safety of passengers, pedestrians and other road users who could be injured if your driving is unsafe.
 If you have to stop driving, you may want to talk to a counsellor or someone who has been through a similar experience.
-Depending on your situation and your ongoing health, you may be able to return to driving at a later stage.
+Depending on your situation and your ongoing health, it may be possible to return to driving at a later stage.

 "I was diagnosed with a grade 4 glioblastoma multiforme that couldn’t be operated on, so I had radiotherapy and chemotherapy.
 I needed to stop work and I couldn’t drive.
 I found it all mentally draining, but eventually my scans came back clear." - John